Z-kk-0/MeltForge/README.md

 # MeltForge

-**Meltforge** is a universal, plugin-based converter for video, audio, and images.
+**Meltforge** is a universal, plugin-based converter for video, audio, images and more.
 It’s **fast**, **extensible**, and **open source** – built with Rust and Slint.

 >  Drop in your media -> Melt it down ->  Forge it into any format you need.